davepinch/pinchy.cc/collections/_cues/you-are-strong.md

 ---
 title: "you are strong"
-cc-type: cue
 date: 2022-05-26
 related:
   - YOU GOT THIS
   - YOU WILL SURVIVE
+type: cue
 tags:
-  - Cue
+  - cue
-  - Survive
+  - survive
-  - You
+  - you
 ---
 For all of the laws of science, the energy around you has assembled itself into a message intended for you.